 In a room that takes socialising seriously, chairs are a good place to start.
-Instead of creating a uniform look, group ladder-, wheel- or stick-back wooden chairs around a scrubbed wooden table and create a cohesive feel by painting them in the same shade.
-Add an industrial edge with a metal Tolix armchair or for real character a reclaimed church pew or a quirky bar stool inspired by a vintage tractor seat.
+Instead of creating a uniform look, group different styles of wooden chairs around a scrubbed wooden table and create a cohesive feel by painting them in the same shade.
+Add an industrial edge with a metal armchair, or for real character, try a reclaimed church pew or a quirky bar stool inspired by a vintage tractor seat.

 Use soft furnishings to introduce colour, texture, and a relaxed, shabby chic aesthetic.
 Opt for a cosy armchair or a set of pretty cushions if your kitchen is open plan, and do not forget to consider more functional kitchen textiles, like tea towels and aprons.

 Choosing which pieces to display in your kitchen is often a matter of trial and error.
 Experiment with these ideas to find out what works well in your space: